GustavEikaas/easy-dotnet.nvim/README.md

 ![image](https://github.com/user-attachments/assets/00a9d38a-6afe-42ec-b971-04191fee1d59)

 ### Requirements

 This functionality relies on `jq` so ensure that is installed on your system.

 ## Project mappings

 Key mappings are available automatically within `.csproj` and `.fsproj` files

 ### Add reference

-`<leader>ar` -> Opens a telescope picker for selecting which project reference to add
+`<leader>ar` -> Opens a picker for selecting which project reference to add

 ![image](https://github.com/user-attachments/assets/dec096be-8a87-4dd8-aaec-8c22849d1640)

 ### Package autocomplete

 When editing package references inside a .csproject file it is possible to enable autocomplete.
 This will trigger autocomplete for `<PackageReference Include="<cmp-trigger>" Version="<cmp-trigger>" />`
 This functionality relies on `jq` so ensure that is installed on your system.

 #### Using nvim-cmp

 ```lua
     cmp.register_source("easy-dotnet", require("easy-dotnet").package_completion_source)
     ...